fjlicht/franzandanne.github.io/_posts/2015-09-15-franz-lichtner-site-launched.md

 ---
 layout: post
-title: "Franz Lichtner, Plant Pathologist, Research Site"
+title: "Research Site Development"
 date: 2015-09-15
 ---

 Well.
 Finally got around to putting this website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I use Markdown to author my posts.
+Hopefully I can keep it up to date with all of my research and endeavours!